 "So how much is all?"
 Natalak ask, yet anxious inside.

 "Please let it be just one silver.
-I don't want to be a laborer."
-The words that were screaming at Natalak's thoughts.
+I don't want to be a labourer."
+The words that were screaming in Natalak's thoughts.

 "Thank the maker."

-Once the transaction is finished, Natalak then rushes by stuffing the whole armor from his bag.
-That moment captures the two father and daughter attention.
+Once the transaction is finished, Natalak rushes over, stuffing the whole armour into his bag.
+That moment captures the father and daughter's attention.

 "Young man, are you an archsage or something?"
 Barry blurts.

 Using the flick of his fingers, Barry sends a gesture at his daughter without Natalak's notice.
-The girl then quietly locks the door and placed the close sign, as she secretly travelled away towards some drawers while concealed from Natalak's senses.
+The girl then quietly locked the door and placed the closed sign, as she secretly travelled away towards some drawers while concealed from Natalak's senses.
 In return, she came holding what appears to be a white sphere.
-Acting as she didn't care the situation, she goes rummaging the items at Natalak's back.
+Acting as if she didn't care about the situation, she went rummaging through the items at Natalak's back.

 "I ah, I found this bag from my travels."
 Natalak reasons.

-Barry took a slight glance at the ball and seems to say a dark mist-like begins to take form.
-But it was a small spec, size of a m
+Barry took a slight glance at the ball and seemed to say a dark mist-like form begins to take shape.
+But it was a small spec, the size of a m

 "It's okay to lie, I'm not one of those two criers."